 Introducing guest blogger Nadine from The Expat Mummy

-Kenya hosts the second largest mountain in Africa (Mount Kenya), Africa’s largest lake (Victoria,) all of safari’s big five and its capital city, Nairobi, is Africa’s third-largest economy.
+Kenya hosts the second largest mountain in Africa (Mount Kenya), Africa’s largest lake (Victoria,) all of Africa’s big five, and its capital city, Nairobi, Africa’s third-largest economy.

-Nairobi is neither ancient, beautiful or scenic but it is immersed in nature, and that makes it a must-visit for any animal lover and a gateway to Kenyan safari experiences.
+Nairobi is neither ancient, beautiful, or scenic but immersed in nature, making it a must-visit for any animal lover and a gateway to Kenyan safari experiences.

 Here are 7 places to take your visitors in Nairobi.